MelvynAV/fpga-ross-gp8/README.md

-# fgpa-ross-video-challenge-groupe8
+# fpga-ross-video-challenge-groupe8
-Submission of the fgpa ross video challenge for group 8 - Melvyn AVOA and Hassan Hadji
+Submission of the fpga ross video challenge for group 8 - Melvyn AVOA and Hassan Hadji